yarrow/draft/pre-src/tangle.md

 Blocks not introduced by a name are treated as part of the unnamed section string.
-If there are no named blocks, the result of `Tangle.new(&source).get("")` is the simply concatenation of the code blocks labeled `rust` in `source`.
+If there are no named blocks, the result of `Tangle.new(&source).get_section("")` is the simply concatenation of the code blocks labeled `rust` in `source`.

 Code sections may reference one another:

     ```rust
-    ⟨Get cheese or panic⟩
+    ⟨Get cheese or panic⟩≡
-        if ⟨Moon is made of green cheese⟩ {
+        if Moon::is_made_of("green cheese") {
             ⟨Export cheese to Earth⟩
         } else {
             panic!("No cheese!")
         }
     ```

-would cause the bodies of the `⟨Moon is made of green cheese⟩` and `⟨Export cheese to Earth⟩` sections to be inserted in the ⟨Get cheese or panic⟩ section.
+would cause the body of the `⟨Export cheese to Earth⟩` section to be inserted in the ⟨Get cheese or panic⟩ section.

 ## Tests